polyfony-inc/polyfony/README.md

 ## Performance
 Polyfony has been designed to be fast, no compromise.
-The whole framework takes less than 400 Kb of disk space (a third of it being comment lines) and runs on 650 Kb of RAM.

 ## Security
 The codebase is small, straightforward and abundantly commented.
 It's audited using SensioInsight, RIPS, and Sonar.